netarchivesuite/solrwayback/README.md

 * Stop solr: `solr-9/bin/solr stop -all`
 * (For windows navigate to `solr-9/bin/` and type `solr.cmd start -c -m 4g` or `solr.cmd stop -all`)
 * To see Solr is running open: http://localhost:8983/solr/#/netarchivebuilder
+* For Solrwayback bundle version before v.5 the '-c' parameter must be omitted.

 ### 3) INDEXING
 SolrWayback uses a Solr index of WARC files to support freetext search and more complex queries.